Locally grown, farmers market, local farmers

 Let’s Bring the Farmers Market to Skincare!

-There’s a movement to buy local, eat local, and support all things local, but what does ‘locally grown’ mean for your skincare products?
+You’re probably familiar with the movement to buy local, eat local, and support all things local.
+But what does “locally grown” mean for your skincare products?
+Ever curious?
 This buzzword suggests a promise of purity and community support, yet, the reality of these claims often remains vague.
 Let’s dive into why transparency in skincare sourcing should be on your mind, especially if you care about it for the food you consume.

 I’m not talking about handcrafted skincare sold at a farmers market…

-When I talk about “locally grown” skincare, I’m not just referring to handcrafted goodies you might find from sellers at farmers markets.
+When I mention “locally grown” skincare, I’m not just referring to handcrafted goodies you might find at farmers markets.

-I’m talking about knowing where each of these plant ingredients is from.
+I’m talking about knowing where each plant ingredient is from.

-If it says “locally grown” plant ingredients, awesome, but where exactly is that?!
+If a product contains “locally grown” plant ingredients, awesome, but where exactly is “local?!”

-Is it local within 20 miles?
-Or is it local within a county, a state, or a continent - like our nation North America?
+Does it mean local within 20 miles?
+Or local within a county, a state, or a continent - like our nation North America?

-It’s easy to get caught up in the charm of “locally grown” tags, but without clear information about where these ingredients come from, the term “local” loses its meaning.
+It’s easy to get caught up in the charm of “locally grown” labels, but without clear information about where ingredients come from, the term “local” loses its meaning.
 So, let’s peel back the layers and examine what “local” really means in the context of skincare.

 How can something be called local if you can't find out where it’s from?!

-You wouldn’t buy a pricey juicy organic tomato at a farmers market if they couldn’t tell you where it was grown.
+I mean, you probably wouldn’t purchase a pricey organic tomato at a farmers market if they couldn’t tell you where it was grown.

 locally grown farmers markets

-The same goes for that local grass-fed organic beef - you want to know where it's from.
+The same goes for that local, grass-fed organic beef - you would want to know where it's from.

-This lack of transparency is puzzling.
+Yet, we’re buying “local” plant-based skincare without knowing where its ingredients are from.
+The lack of transparency from skincare companies is puzzling.
 Why should we accept vague claims about our skincare products when we demand clear information about the food we eat?

-We care what we put IN our bodies and where it comes from.
+Many of us care about what we put IN our bodies and where it comes from.

-Take a moment to think about the products in your bathroom or what you’re using now.
+Maybe it has never crossed your mind until now.
+Take a moment to think about the products in your bathroom and what you’re using now.

 Unethical Practices: Local Skincare is the New Greenwashing

-Local plant-based skincare seems to be everywhere these days.
+Local, plant-based skincare seems to be everywhere these days.
 Countless products claim to use local ingredients.
-But, these claims often lack substance, and well transparency.
-And this contributes to an unsettling trend of local greenwashing in the skincare industry.
+But, these claims often lack substance and transparency.
+That contributes to an unsettling trend of “local greenwashing” in the skincare industry.

-Skincare brand after brand is saying they use ingredients that are locally grown.
-From local growers, local wildcrafters, or their farms…
+Several skincare brands are saying they use ingredients that are locally grown.
+They mention local growers, local wildcrafters, or their farms…

-Yet that’s pretty much it.
-Some brands will include the caveat that it’s “most of” their ingredients or just their “plant actives.”
+Yet, that’s pretty much all they share.
+Some brands will include the caveat that “most of” their ingredients are local or just their “plant actives” are.

 It's awesome when brands share their one-to-maybe-three local or farm ingredient suppliers.